-For Sect. .3 thematic analysis was used to build a list of representative illustrative criteria from currently applied, freelyavailable guidance on promotion to Senior Lecturer (see Sect. ) from 10 UK institutions (Table 2).
+For Sect.
+5.3 thematic analysis was used to build a list of representative and illustrative appraisal criteria from currently applied, freely-available guidance on promotion to Senior Lecturer (see Sect.
+3) from 10 UK institutions (Table 2).
 Initial analysis was by Hillier, with Table 2 reviewed and adapted in light of two rounds of comments from the 17 academic co-authors before the workshop; experience-based context and caveats surrounding Table 2 are a synthesis of these comments.

 Word clouds were generated to assist understanding; Fig. 1 contains all relevant text from the specifications, whilst Fig. 2 contains words perceived as significant by the workshop participants.
 Participants considering a set of criteria highlighted 1-5 snippets of ≤ 5 words in each of the four main areas (i.e. Research, Teaching, Enterprise/Impact, Administration/Teaching).
-Whenever categorization in the documentation was different from the main area in Table 2 (e.g. 'Managing People' or 'Pastoral Care'), participants judged which of the areas to identify the contents with.
+Whenever categorization in the documentation was different from the main area in Table 2 (e.g. 'Managing People' or 'Pastoral Care'), participants judged which of the four areas to identify the contents with.